 Perry told the Observer Music Monthly that this song is about drunken curiosity, not as some have interpreted it, a call to change sexual orientation.
 She explained: "I'm talking about the way girls are really touchy-feely and sisterly.
 Especially when we're growing up.
 We're holding hands, we're having sleepovers, we're doing choreographed dance moves in our pajamas, we're painting each other's nails and practicing kissing on our arms - or maybe practicing kissing on one another.
 It wasn't something that we were doing for the sake of anybody else because we were scared of boys.
 I know I was scared of boys!
 My first kiss was with a boy, and he almost swallowed me alive.
 I wish I had kissed that girl I had the girl-crush on when I was growing up.
 I would have been much more prepared for my dating life, I think."

-This topped the Billboard Hot 100 for 7 weeks in a row making it the equal longest-running #1 on Capitol in the rock era, tied with the Beatles' "I Want To Hold Your Hand
+This topped the Billboard Hot 100 for seven weeks in a row, equaling the record for a song released on Capitol Records in the rock era - The Beatles' "I Want To Hold Your Hand

 This was also the longest-running #1 by a female artist having her debut hit since Ciara's "Goodies" topped the Hot 100 for seven weeks in September-October 2004.